Viruses cause the common cold and flu, two contagious respiratory infections. The length of time during which a person can pass on the disease varies.

 Symptoms of the common cold

 Once they infect the body, viruses spread rapidly.
-As the immune system responds to eliminate the common cold virus, the symptoms of the common cold appear.
+The symptoms of the common cold develop as the immune system responds to eliminate the common cold virus.

 - sore throat

-Both the cold and flu cause symptoms that can disrupt daily life.
-In most cases, the viral strains run their course relatively quickly without any treatment.
+Both cold and flu cause symptoms that can disrupt daily life.
+In most cases, viral infections run their course relatively quickly without any treatment.

-Some people choose to take preventive action toward the flu in the form of flu vaccines.
-Creating a vaccine for a virus that is constantly evolving is no easy feat.
-The CDC report that vaccine reduces the risk of contracting the flu by 50-60 percent if the vaccine is suitable for the particular type of virus that is circulating.
+Some people choose to take preventive action against flu in the form of vaccines.
+Creating a vaccine for a constantly evolving virus is difficult.

-There are many other factors that affect the level of effectiveness of a flu vaccine, but the CDC believe that having the flu vaccine is the best way to prevent the flu.
+Many other factors can restrict the effectiveness of a flu vaccine, but the CDC advises that the vaccine is the best way to prevent the flu.

-In most cases, treating the symptoms of the virus and taking steps towards healthful habits can help prevent the spread of illness.
+In most cases, treating the symptoms of the virus and taking steps towards healthful lifestyle choices can help prevent the spread of illness.